Norwegian campaign: Battle of Midtskogen

-This battle, although very small, had saved the Norwegian Royal Family.
+This battle, although very small, had saved the Norwegian royal family.
 As the invasion had begun, the Norwegian Government fled to nearby Hamar.
-Among them, a group of Norwegian Royal Guardsmen and some soldiers, possibly from the 5th Regiment in nearby Elverum took positions in Midtskogen to try to stop or slow down the Germans so that the Norwegian Royal Family could evacuate.
+Among them, a group of Norwegian Royal Guardsmen and some soldiers, possibly from the 5th Regiment in nearby Elverum took positions in Midtskogen to try to stop or slow down the Germans so that the Norwegian royal family could evacuate.

 In the morning of 10 April, a firefight ended with the retreat of both sides as Captain Spiller, the leader of the German Fallschirmjager, had been hit.
 Casualties are estimated to five Germans killed and an unknown number wounded, and three Norwegians hit.

 Conquest of Denmark

 The German plans for the invasion and occupation of Norway relied heavily on air power.
-In order to secure the Skagerrak strait between Norway and Denmark, the air bases in Denmark had to be seized.
+To secure the Skagerrak strait between Norway and Denmark, the air bases in Denmark had to be seized.
 The domination of this strait would prevent the Royal Navy from interfering with the main supply lines of the invasion forces.
 In this respect, the occupation of Denmark was considered to be vital.
 The capture of Aalborg Airport was considered particularly important in this respect.

 The German Wehrmacht crossed the Danish border around 05:15 on 9 April.
 In a coordinated operation, German troops disembarked at the docks of Langelinie in the Danish capital, Copenhagen, and began occupying the city.
 German paratroops also captured Aalborg Airport.
 Simultaneously, an ultimatum was presented by the German ambassador to King Christian X. The Danish army was small, ill-prepared and used obsolete equipment, but resisted in several parts of the country; most importantly, the Royal Guards located at Amalienborg Palace in Copenhagen, and forces in the vicinity of Haderslev in South Jutland.
 By 06:00, the small Danish Air Force had been taken out and 28 German Heinkel He 111 bombers were threatening to drop their bombs over Copenhagen.
 King Christian, having consulted with Prime Minister Thorvald Stauning, Foreign Minister P. Munch and the commanders of the army and the navy, decided to capitulate, believing that further resistance would only result in a useless loss of Danish lives.
 By 08:43 Denmark had capitulated.
 The Danish public was taken completely by surprise by the occupation, and was instructed by the government to cooperate with the German authorities.
 Germany's occupation of Denmark lasted until 5 May 1945.

 An important part of the Danish merchant marine escaped the occupation, as Arnold Peter Møller, President of the Mærsk shipping company, on 8 April instructed his ships on the high seas to move to Allied or neutral ports if at all possible.

 In a pre-emptive move to prevent a German invasion, British forces occupied the Faroe Islands on 12 April 1940, then a Danish amt (county).
 The Danish county governor and the Faroese parliament Løgting governed the islands for the duration of the war.